Vision-Multimodal-Lab-HZCU/MamFusion/README.md

 >
 >
 >
-> You can also choose to download directly through the link I provided.
+> You can also choose to download directly through the link We provided.
 (Note: This link is slower than Baidu Netdisk.)
 >
 > > http://120.26.160.25/package/